-To compete in this new world order astute companies are marshalling their resources, focusing investment in R&D, productivity improvements, M&A, debt reduction and technology to enable them to shift their business models towards smarter, digitally enabled enterprises.
-While cash has always been king in the business world, a renewed focus is required, as businesses seek the fuel to power essential transformation strategies.
+To compete in this new world order, astute companies are marshalling their resources, focusing investment on R&D, productivity improvements, M&A, debt reduction, and technology to enable them to shift their business models towards smarter, digitally enabled enterprises.
+While cash has always been king in the business world, ample working capital is now arguably more important than ever as businesses seek the monetary fuel to power essential transformation strategies.

 However, fully realizing the cash prize until now has been challenging.
 Companies have struggled to truly understand how cash is deployed across their supply chains and the ability to take action to free up and invest cash has been limited for buyers and suppliers alike.
 Companies have suffered from: